mredenti/ModernCMake/slides/episodes/finding_packages.md

 Use the same example as for the OpenMP with the how it works... and then explain these aspects about imported targets...

-## HOW IT WORKS

-[ 117 ]
-How it works
-Our simple example seems to work: the code compiled and linked, and we observe a speed-up when running on multiple cores.
-The fact that the speed-up is not a perfect multiple of OMP_NUM_THREADS is not our concern in this recipe, since we focus on the CMake aspect of a project which requires OpenMP.
-We have found linking to OpenMP to be extremely compact thanks to imported targets provided by a reasonably modern FindOpenMP module: target_link_libraries(example
-PUBLIC
-OpenMP::OpenMP_CXX
-)
-We did not have to worry about compile flags or about include directories - these settings and dependencies are encoded in the definition of the library OpenMP::OpenMP_CXX which is of the IMPORTED type.
-As we mentioned in Recipe 3, Building and linking static and shared libraries, in Chapter 1, From a Simple Executable to Libraries, IMPORTED libraries are pseudotargets that fully encode usage requirements for dependencies outside our own project.
-To use OpenMP one needs to set compiler flags, include directories, and link libraries.
-All of these are set as properties on the OpenMP::OpenMP_CXX target and transitively applied to our example target simply by using the target_link_libraries command.
-This makes using libraries within our CMake scripts exceedingly easy.
-We can print the properties of interface with the cmake_print_properties command, offered by the CMakePrintHelpers.cmake standard module: include(CMakePrintHelpers) cmake_print_properties(
-TARGETS
-OpenMP::OpenMP_CXX
-PROPERTIES
-INTERFACE_COMPILE_OPTIONS
-INTERFACE_INCLUDE_DIRECTORIES
-INTERFACE_LINK_LIBRARIES
-)
-Note that all properties of interest have the prefix INTERFACE_, because these properties usage requirements for any target wanting to interface and use the OpenMP target.

 ## MPI example

 the Message Passing Interface (MPI), which has become the de facto standard for